 Trichloroethylene (TCE) is a volatile organic compound (VOC) commonly found in many contaminated sites (NRC, 2000).
-It is a dense non-aqueous liquid phase (DNAPLs), and considered harmful to human health (USEPA, 2011).
+It is a dense non-aqueous phase liquid (DNAPLs), and considered harmful to human health (USEPA, 2011).
 DNAPL pose particular threats because of their heterogeneous distribution and long-term perseverance in underground environments.
 They are also very difficult to locate, characterize, and remediate (NRC, 2000).

 Deep soil penetration of TCE has been confirmed by a large survey (in the US) conducted by the USGS between 1985 and 2001 that showed frequent detection of TCE in groundwater (USEPA, 2011).
 Many contaminated sites are underlain by clay layers that have the capacity to retain large quantities of DNAPLs and serve as a long-term source of contamination in both unsaturated and saturated zones at a site (NRC, 2000).
-As downwards movers DNAPLs encounter a low-permeability layer, such as those compressed clays, it may pool or move laterally (NRC, 2000).
-Their heterogeneous distribution and perseverance in the environment pose particular threats and challenges on the detection, characterization, and remediation of DNAPL contamination (NRC, 2000).
+As the DNAPL moves downward through porous media, it eventually encounters a low-permeability layer, such as compressed clays, where it may pool and/or move laterally (NRC, 2000).
+Their heterogeneous distribution and perseverance in the environment poses particular threats and challenges in the detection, characterization, and remediation of DNAPL contamination (NRC, 2000).

 Traditional remedial approaches for chlorinated solvents such as TCE include: pump and treat, bioremediation, soil vapor extraction (SVE), thermal technologies, in-situ chemical oxidation, and surfactant and co-solvent flushing (USACOE, 2002 and Kueper et al., 2003).
 Recent remediation technologies, such as surfactant or alcohol flushing and in-situ thermal treatment, suggest significant mass removal and reductions in mass DNAPL (SERDP & ESTCP, 2004).
 Most of these technologies, however, have been designed for sand and high permeability media.
 Technologies that are applicable for tight formations (e.g., heating) are very expensive.
 It is, therefore, necessary to develop new technologies that will enhance our ability to remediate tight or low permeability zones.
-SVE is one of the most effective and cost-efficient methods of removing VOCs from unsaturated soils (USACOE, 2002).
+SVE is one of the most effective and cost-efficient methods of removing volatile organic compounds (VOCs) from unsaturated soils (USACOE, 2002).
 Previous laboratory research has demonstrated enhanced remediation of TCE contaminated sites through combined treatment technologies using surfactants and gravity-induced mobilization (increasing buoyancy forces), dense brine containment and collection, and vapor phase extraction in saturated heterogeneous soils (Wright, et al., 2010).
 Previous research has also shown that brine solutions have been used to induce volatilization, enhance detection and increase the efficiency of the extraction process of VOCs (Cassada, et al., 2000).
 This enhancement is based on the salting-out ability of the salts.
 This salt effect may be used for removing organic components from the contaminated site (Salabat, 2007).

-It has been hypothesized that cycled alcohol and brine in combination with soil vapor extraction (SVE) could enhance the remediation of unsaturated clayey soils (Irizarry, 2013).
+It has been hypothesized that cycled alcohol and brine in combination with soil vapor extraction could enhance the remediation of unsaturated clayey soils (Irizarry, 2013).
 Using capillary-based delivery, a porous membrane is used to deliver the brine and alcohol solutions in unsaturated soil.
 The solutions are expected to move into smaller pores because of the stronger capillary forces in unsaturated media.
-Alcohols, such as methanol, may acts as a co-solvent, and increase the NAPL-air interfacial area, thus inducing higher volatilization rates (Weber et al., 2002).
+Alcohols, such as methanol, may act as a co-solvent, and increase the NAPL-air interfacial area, thus inducing higher volatilization rates (Weber et al., 2002).
 The application of a brine solution is expected to change the water structuring around soil particles, increase relative permeability, and enhance TCE volatilization through salting-out processes.
 Combining these technologies with vapor extraction, the TCE removal can be enhanced in areas with low permeability.